Skip to Content

 Here’s a great cooling vest at a good price, it’s called the Evaporative Cooling Vest (link to Amazon).
 It’s cheap and will do the job.

-If you want a top of the line cooling vest that you can wear all day, check out this Ice Water Cooling System Vest (link to Amazon).
+If you want a top-of-the-line cooling vest that you can wear all day, check out this Ice Water Cooling System Vest (link to Amazon).
 It’s a cooling vest with a bladder you can fill with water and freeze.
-It will circulate the water through the vest keeping you the perfect temperature.
-It has great reviews, but costs a little too much for my taste.
+It will circulate the water through the vest keeping you at the perfect temperature.
+It has great reviews but costs a little too much for my taste.
 But if you want the best, there you have it.

 Keep Your ATV Cool

 Use fresh coolant in your radiator.
 Some riders keep a log of their coolant and change it after a certain number of hours.
-If your expecting a long hot days ride and it’s been a while since you changed it, you should consider getting some fresh coolant into your radiator.
+If you expecting a long hot day ride and it’s been a while since you changed it, you should consider getting some fresh coolant into your radiator.

 The coolant is easy to overlook, out of sight out of mind.
 Check the fluid levels here and there and also check the condition of the fluid from time to time.
 I recommend you check your coolant when the engine is cold, simply remove the radiator cap to access it.
 You can test your antifreeze or coolant easily with this simple Coolant Tester Hydrometer found here on Amazon.

 Keeping yourself and your ATV cool and running properly will keep you on the trail longer and make the day more enjoyable.
-Follow these tips and I’m sure you’ll be fine.
-Stay cool and happy riding.
+Follow these tips, beat the heat and enhance your riding experience.
+I’m sure you’ll be fine.
+Don’t forget to keep your quad in good running condition to enjoy longer, more enjoyable rides.
+Happy riding!

 Sharing is caring!